Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

 - Hire a streamlined, effective staff for the organization.

 - Fund research into new diagnostic approaches and treatments.

 - Network with other health groups that share a similar vision.

-To accomplish this, we need a much stronger organization.
+To accomplish this, we stronger organization.
 We need your help!

 I’m really looking forward to hearing from you.